sreip3/debate-logger/README.md

 > [!WARNING]
 > **A Note on Security:** This code was generated with the full assistance of AI.
 While I guarantee that I haven't intentionally included anything malicious, you should always review and audit the code yourself before running it.
 Ultimately, the security of your account and data is your responsibility—give it a look over!

+> [!NOTE]
+> **Important:** So far, the application through testing mainly works on Google Chrome!
+So if you use another browser, some of the features might not work.

 1.  **Google Drive Setup**
     * Create **one main folder** to house your project.
     * Inside that folder, create **three sub-folders** named: